 Checking Your Cervix During Labor

 If you’re closing in on your due date and want to check your cervix, keep in mind that repeated checks, even with clean hands, can introduce bacteria — especially if your water has already broken.
-Your cervix throughout pregnancy and during the early stages of labor may feel like puckered lips.
-As your cervix is dilated, you may be able to slide a finger (or more) into the opening easily.
+Your cervix may feel like puckered lips throughout pregnancy and during the early stages of labor.
+And as your cervix is dilated, you may be able to slide a finger (or more) into the opening easily.

 Be careful to avoid poking and prodding too aggressively.
 Be especially gentle if you think you may feel your amniotic sac just beyond your cervix.
 One centimeter is about one finger width, so you can use that to estimate how far you are dilated.